sixuanhan/nuggets/DESIGN.md

 The `grid` struct is basically a wrapper for a two-dimensional array of `gridcell` structs.
 The `gridcell` struct contains the following information:

-the character of the spot
+`spot`: the character of the spot
-the amount of gold value of the spot the visibility of the spot
+`gold`: the amount of gold value of the spot
+`vis`: an array the visibility of the spot for each player